Theatre Program Offerings

 - Theatre Internships Courses

-The English Department offers ENG 150 Introduction to Theatre & ENG 227 Acting I as Core Fine Arts options for all Marist students.
+The English Department & Theatre Program offer ENG 150 Introduction to Theatre & ENG 227 Acting I as Core Fine Arts and Public Presentation options for all Marist students.

 On and off-campus internships for credit are available in theatre.
 On-campus academic-year internships include theatre administration (publicity, management, producing) and technical theatre /design.
 Previous off-campus internship placements include the producing organizations of such Broadway shows as Hairspray, The Producers, Wicked and Fiddler on the Roof.
-Marist’s most active placement is with River Valley Rep Theatre, professional theatre company in summer residence at Marist.
 Students may choose from technical, administrative or acting internships.